XxInvictus/Tierify/README.md

 ### Customization

 Tierify is entirely data-driven, which means you can add, modify, and remove modifiers as you see fit.
 The base path for modifiers is `data/modid/item_attributes`, and tiered modifiers are stored under the modid of tiered.

+#### **NEW: Verifier Mappings for Modded Item Support**

+Tierify now supports **verifier mappings** which allow you to extend existing attribute verifiers to work with modded items **without modifying any attribute files**.
+This is the recommended way to add support for modded weapons, tools, and armor.

+For example, to make all Spartan Weaponry halberds receive the same tiers as swords, create:
+`data/tiered/verifier_mappings/spartanweaponry.json`

+See **[VERIFIER_MAPPINGS.md](VERIFIER_MAPPINGS.md)** for full documentation.

 Here's an example modifier called "Hasteful," which grants additional dig speed when any of the valid tools are held:
 ```json
 {
   "id": "tiered:hasteful",